Asian trading mixed after Fed ends emergency measures

 Asian trading mixed after Fed ends emergency measuresNew

 TOKYO (AP) — Asian shares are trading mixed, as sentiment was shaken by the U.S. Federal Reserve’s announcement that it will end some of the emergency measures put in place last year to help the financial industry deal with the pandemic.
-Japan’s and South Korea’s benchmarks fell, while Australian shares rose in Monday morning trading.
-Hong Kong’s Hang Seng fell, while the Shanghai Composite rose.
+Japan’s benchmark fell, South Korea’s index was little changed, while Australian and Chinese shares rose Monday.
 Stocks closed mostly lower on Wall Street last week.
 In Tokyo trading, major stocks fell nearly across the board, including those of automakers like Toyota and Honda, whose earnings get a boost from a healthy U.S. economy.